VaibhavK289/git-github-learn/Git and Github/Git Basics.md

 3. **Git --version** - check the version of git software.
 4. **git status** - check current state of repository.
 5. **git config --global user.email "useremail@id.com"** - use to change global user emailId.
-6. **git confid --global user.name "username"** - use to change the global username.
+6. **git config --global user.name "username"** - use to change the global username.
 7. **git config --list** - use to list all the configuration settings.
 8. **git init** - create a new folder and initialize as a git repository.
 9. **git config --global init.defaultBranch  name** - change name of the default branch.
 10. **git branch branchname** - create a new branch.
 11. **git branch -m name** - changes name of the current branch to specified name.
+12. **git add filename1 filename2 .....** - takes file in the staging area.
+13. **git add .** - takes all the file in the staging area.
+14. **git rm --cached filename** - to unstage changes.
+15. **git commit -m "commit message"** - commit changes -m is used to add a commit message.
+16. **git log** - displays all the commits.
+17. **git log --oneline** - display all the commit in one line (using flag).
+18. **git config --global core.editor "code --wait"** - use to change default code editor.

 ![[Git Status image.png]]

-Note
+##### Note
-12. .git is a hidden folder and inside that data is stored as a database.
+19. .git is a hidden folder and inside that data is stored as a database.
-13. before creating a repository check the git status to avoid any overwriting of the data.
+20. before creating a repository check the git status to avoid any overwriting of the data.
+21. Commit message should be in present tense imperative.
+22. Default code editor in git is vim.
+23. content inside .gitignore file is not traacked.

 ## Complete git work flow